 Table 3.
-Average Annual EUI per Vehicle in 2018
+Average Annual EUI per Vehicle in 2019

 Alternative fuels and AFVs were responsible for more GHG emissions reductions than any other coalition-reported activity.
-These reductions were calculated by subtracting the life-cycle GHG emissions resulting from the use of an alternative fuel in a vehicle from the life-cycle GHG emissions resulting from the use of gasoline or diesel fuel in an equivalent vehicle.
+These reductions were calculated by subtracting the life cycle GHG emissions resulting from the use of an alternative fuel in a vehicle from the life cycle GHG emissions resulting from the use of gasoline or diesel fuel in an equivalent vehicle.
 For these calculations, gasoline is considered the baseline fuel for all LDVs, except in the case of biodiesel, for which conventional diesel fuel is used as the baseline fuel.
 Gasoline is considered the baseline fuel for HDVs using E85, CNG, liquefied natural gas (LNG), and propane because these vehicles are equipped with spark-ignition (gasoline-like) engines.
 For all other alternative fuel HDVs, we used conventional diesel fuel as the baseline.

-As shown in Figure 1, the emissions reductions are not necessarily proportional to the alternative fuel used, because the various alternative fuels emit different levels of life-cycle emissions.
-RNG is a prime example of a fuel that has extremely low life-cycle emissions because it has the net effect of reducing methane (a GHG) emissions from landfills, wastewater treatment facilities, and farms.
+As shown in Figure 1, the emissions reductions are not necessarily proportional to the alternative fuel used, because the various alternative fuels emit different levels of life cycle emissions.
+RNG is a prime example of a fuel that has extremely low life cycle emissions because it has the net effect of reducing methane (a GHG) emissions from landfills, wastewater treatment facilities, and farms.
 It is also worth noting that VMT reduction, HEVs, IR, and fuel economy improvement projects have a disproportionately high emissions reduction compared to their EUI because these conservation measures "eliminate" 100% of the emissions that would have resulted from the fuel they save.
-AFVs generally demonstrate a net "reduction" in emissions compared to vehicles that use conventional fuels.